snapfinger/Untamed/README.md

-### Code repository for *Untamed* atlas

-- Cortical parcellation using overlapping spatial maps from tensor decomposition on resting-state fMRI with graph representation learning
+### Untamed
+Code repository to generate Untamed atlas, with the paper entitled "Graph Learning for Cortical Parcellation from Tensor Decompositions of Resting-State fMRI"

+- To perform BrainSync and NASCAR, see https://neuroimageusc.github.io/main